cablelabs/snaps-kubernetes/doc/source/install/install.md

 - All servers should use the same naming scheme for ethernet ports.
 If ports on of the servers are named as eno1, eno2 etc. then ports on other servers should be named as eno1, eno2 etc.
 - All host machines and the Management node should have access to the same networks where one must be routed to the Internet.
 - Management node shall have http/https and ftp proxy if node is behind corporate firewall.
-- All the operations for configuration shall be performed as a root user.

 ## 3 Deployment View and Configurations